by Nancy Armitage

 Luncheon Deli meats & cheese: cheddar, Tuna Salad, French imported cheeses, roast beef sliced, turkey sliced, ham deviled or sliced, Swiss cheese, Victorian Chicken Salad, & Egg Salad.

-Berries: wild berries, raspberries, blackberries, blueberries,
+Berries: wild mountain berries, raspberries, blackberries, blueberries, and strawberries

 Desserts: Raspberry pie or tart, Myrtleberry Pie (mixture of berries with sugar and cinnamon on a crusty pie crust), Mixed Berry Pie with Blueberries, Southern Caramel Cake with honey on top, Raspberry & Blackberries with Chantilly Cream, New York Cheesecake, New York Apple pie, Summer Peach Cobbler or Peach pie, Summer berry (bread) pudding with cream, Chocolate brownies, Spicy speculaas cookie, Gingerbread, chocolate cake, apple turnover or apple dumplings, Homemade Apple Cobbler, Molasses Cookies, Berry Bread pudding,